 Initially I was diagnosed with early stage breast cancer, the type called DCIS, which stands for ductal carcinoma in situ.
 Experts call this Stage 0 breast cancer.
 Some people call it “pre-cancer” — but I think that term is dangerous.

-DCIS is non-invasive cancer, and that confuses people.
-If it’s not invasive, how can it be cancer?
+DCIS is non-invasive cancer, and that confuses people, but it’s still cancer.
+But if it’s not invasive, how can it be cancer?

 Do not be confused — DCIS *is* cancer

 I read an analogy about DCIS that sticks with me.
 It’s by a science writer who has a doctorate in genetics.
 She is not your average medical reporter adding to the confusion in mainstream media about using “active surveillance” on this cancer.

 She herself had DCIS.
 She put it this way:

 If Hannibal Lecter from The Silence of the Lambs is in prison, he can’t eat people.
 However, just because he’s contained does not change what he is.
 If Lecter got out of jail, he would again eat people.

 DCIS is like Lecter.

 If DCIS is trapped inside a milk duct, it can’t kill outside breast tissue.
 However, just because it is contained does not change what it is.
 If DCIS got of jail, the cancer would kill more cells and spread.

 So how long until this non-invasive cancer breaks out of jail and goes cannibal?
 That’s the gazillion-dollar question, and this is where more people get even more confused.